 Plan your e-procurement strategy

 Before you start planning your e-procurement strategy, it is very important to list the benefits of implementing it in your business.
 This list is going to be extremely helpful especially when you need to present this project to the management.
-Once the management approves your e-procurement strategy, it is time to plan each phase and set clear KPIs for each of them.
+Once the management approves your e-procurement strategy, it is time to plan each phase and set clear KPIs.
 You are now at the stage where you know which are your current process’ gaps and your expectations from your future e-procurement process.

 When you draw each phase of your e-procurement implementation plan, you should also think of the human and financial resources involved, as well as where you can find more information about this process and which are the most appropriate persons to approach when you need help.
 Furthermore, you should also define clear KPIs for each phase and keep track of their progress.
 Whenever something doesn’t go as planned, you should also be ready with a remediation plan.
 Thus, you will avoid delays and any other extra costs.